The same unsung heroes behind most sports victories also get overshadowed in investing: defense.

 Investing is no different.
 Bull markets command attention.
 Investors give less focus to downside protection and its understated—but crucial—role in determining long-term outcomes.
 Yet the ability to pare back losses during the inevitable downturns that come with investing, actually matters more to the end goal than eking out every bit of a bull market’s gains.

-As the current U.S. equities bull market approaches nine years—the second-longest run ever—the importance of mitigating loss is worth remembering.
+As the current U.S. equities bull market crosses nine years—the second-longest run ever—the importance of mitigating loss is worth remembering.
 This article details why goal-oriented investors should place more emphasis on playing defense and minimizing drawdowns to their portfolio.

 A Long Way Down, an Even Longer Crawl Back